nic-dgl409-wi24/dgl-409-capstone-project-JosmiJose14/README.md

 * Create a Service Account:

-1.In the Google Cloud Console, go to the "IAM & Admin" > "Service Accounts" section.
+1. In the Google Cloud Console, go to the "IAM & Admin" > "Service Accounts" section.
 2. Click "Create Service Account".
 3. Give the service account a name and description.
 4. Click "Create and Continue".